SPEAKERS

 -

-Kristina Mehmen is a Principal and Medical Planner at INVISION and has extensive experience in the design and construction of healthcare facilities.
+Kristina Mehmen is a Principal and the Health & Wellness Practice leader at INVISION.
+She has extensive experience in the design and construction of healthcare facilities.
 Her knowledge of all project phases, from planning through construction, allows her to lead interdisciplinary teams throughout a project.
 Kristina has worked as a medical planner for large national firms and high-caliber regional teams, working on projects ranging from master planning to major additions and renovations.
 She believes in understanding and exhausting every concern and idea to provide the most value to clients and strives for solutions that make sense, are beautiful and satisfy project goals.

 Abstract